Details on predicting photometry#

-In this section, we review the important details for computing the luminosity and the magnitude of a star through a photometric passband filter.
+In this section, we review the important details for computing the luminosity and the magnitude of a star through a photometric passband.
 We do not discuss calibration, which in principle is covered by instrument documentations.

-If we consider a filter throughput (a.k.a, transmission curve, or response function) defined in wavelength by the dimensionless function \(T(\lambda)\), this function tells you what fraction of the arriving photons at wavelength \(\lambda\) actually get through the instrument.
-Therefore, the total number of photons, per unit time per unit area, received in this filter is
+Most modern detectors count photons, rather than cumulating the energies of these photons.
+If we consider a filter throughput (a.k.a, transmission curve, or response function) defined in wavelength by the dimensionless function \(T(\lambda)\), this function tells you what fraction of the arriving photons at wavelength \(\lambda\) actually get detected (on average).
+Therefore, the total number of photons, per unit time per unit collecting area, expected to be detected in this filter is

-where \(f_\lambda\) is the wavelength dependent flux density of an object given in energy per unit time per unit area per unit wavelength.
+where \(f_\lambda\) is the wavelength dependent flux density of an object given in energy per unit time, per unit collecting area, and per unit wavelength.

 Consequently, interpreting \(\lambda T(\lambda)\) as a distribution leads to the statistical mean of the flux density, \(\overline{f_\lambda}\)